drzel/blog/_posts/2015-10-30-open-source-ruby-on-rails-development-environment-for-lubuntu-15.10-as-a-guest-in-virtualbox-5.0.8-with-vim-tmux-and-powerline.md

 * Launch LXTerminal (Ctrl-Alt-t).

 {% highlight console %}
-$ sudo /media/drzel/VBOXADDITIONS_5.0.8_103449/./VBoxLinuxAdditions.run
+$ sudo /media/USERNAME/VBOXADDITIONS_5.0.8_103449/./VBoxLinuxAdditions.run
 {% endhighlight %}

-Note: Your VBOXADDITIONS may be a later version.
+Note: USERNAME is your Lubuntu account username.
+Your VBOXADDITIONS may be a later version.

 * Reboot machine.
 * From the VirtualBox menu, select Devices > Shared Clipboard > Bidirectional.